Curious about a product recommendation chatbot?

 Last but not least, your bot should represent and serve your brand in a way that suits your image as well as drives sales.
 Hence, you shouldn’t underestimate choosing the right design and format.

-To control the format of your bot, click on the “Share” option of the header menu and select one of the 4 formats available:
+To control the format of your bot, click on the “Share” option of the header menu and select one of the four formats available:

 - Full Page